karen-olson/ruby-tic-tac-toe/notes2.md

   - At that point, go back and add line 27 to flesh out the first test.
   - Could add line 29 to make a set of related expect statements into a custom matcher so that it's clear what you're doing, but that's also a lot more effort than just putting a few related expect statements next to each other.

+## Potential Refactorings

+### Number Validator

+- Initialize with a range instead of passing the range in to valid?

+### Prompt

+- Remove @valid input from initialize
+- Remove range
+- Put console.output and console.gets_input into private helper method
+- Change implementation like in last PR so number validation and availability validation are separated, and a separate error message is displayed for each case.